Kristina01111000/Drws_site/README.md

 Check how many people went to the sign up page, how many downloaded from jorni podcast Get all the susan robbins stuff ready
 	email her podcast with a cc to drw,
-	Check jorni’s also to make sure everything is in the email Email list
-	Page
-	Email itself
-	Set up the email automation